joodaloop/shreeda/content/notes/Desiderata copy.md

 ---
-title: 'Desiderata'
+title: 'Designing governments in 2023'
 date: 2023-02-10
-urlTitle: desiderata
+urlTitle: test-note
-description: poetry
+description: "poetryj i e erge"
-tags: ["design"]
+tags: ["governance"]
 ---

 Go placidly amid the noise and the haste, and remember what peace there may be in silence.
 As far as possible, without surrender, be on good terms with all persons.